 - Pack size is bigger than some other one-man tents

 Check out Vango’s two minute overview on the Banshee …

 Should I buy a Vango Banshee Pro 200?

-If your budget is about £150 yes you should buy a Banshee 200 (if your budget is £80 it’s time to wake from your slumber and either pay for a decent tent or see if you can find someone who’ll part with one).
+If your budget is about £150 yes you should buy a Banshee 200 (if your budget is £80 it’s time to wake from your slumber and either pay for a decent tent or see if you can find someone who’ll part with a used one).
 P.S.
 I bought a Bandicoot II, a Coshee and something else before buying one.
 I wasted money, but I did gain a good bit of experience ‘learning the hard way’.

 Buy one and use the hell out of it.